treasure-data/td-cordova-sdk/docs/api.md

 ## enableInAppPurchaseEvent
 `enableInAppPurchaseEvent()` <br /><br />
 **Description:** <br />
-Track in app purchase events automatically
+Track in-app purchase events automatically.
-You don't need to check for platform when calling this feature's APIs, they will simply be no-op.
-In app purchase event tracking is optional and not enable by default.
-To track in app purchase events automatically, you only need to add a line of code:
+You don't need to check for platform when calling this feature's APIs as they will simply be no-op.
+In-app purchase event tracking is optional and not enabled by default.
+To track in-app purchase events automatically, you only need to add a line of code:

 **Example**
 ```js